Allen S. Grossman, Chair

 Neal L. Keny-Guyer, Chief Executive Officer

 Neal Keny-Guyer, Portland, Oregon, is a social entrepreneur committed to creating a more just and peaceful world.
-A native of Tennessee, Keny-Guyer holds a BA in Public Policy and Religion from Duke University and an MA in Public and Private Management from Yale University.
+A native of Tennessee, Keny-Guyer holds a B.A. in Public Policy and Religion from Duke University and a M.A. in Public and Private Management from Yale University.
 Mr. Keny-Guyer joined Mercy Corps in 1994 as Chief Executive Officer.
 Read Neal's full bio ▸

 Ned Lamont, Director

 Ned Lamont, Stamford, Connecticut, founded his own company, Lamont Digital Systems, in 1984.
 Now known as Campus Televideo, the company serves over 150 campuses across the country with foreign language, distance learning and cable television services.
 He is a graduate of both Harvard and the Yale School of Management and a former newspaper editor.

 Gayle Lemmon, Los Angeles, California, is the New York Times best-selling author of "The Dressmaker of Khair Khana" and the deputy director of the Council on Foreign Relations’ Women and Foreign Policy program.
 Previously, Ms. Lemmon covered public policy and emerging markets for the global investment firm PIMCO, after working for nearly a decade as a journalist with ABC News.
 She is a graduate of both the Missouri School of Journalism and the Harvard Business School.

 Rick Little, Pasadena, Maryland, is CEO and President of the ImagineNations™ Group, a global alliance of social entrepreneurs, thought leaders, investors, global brands, media and organizations — all working together with and for young people to inspire positive change in society.